car2t/css-grid_figma-logo/README.md

 I used the `inline-size` logical property to set the size of each box.

-Finally, I set the inline and block size of each element, wich in a language with writing mode horizontal oriented is equivalent to width and height of the element, respectivily.
+Finally, I set the inline and block size of each element, which in a language with a horizontal writing mode corresponds to the width and height of the element.

 ## Learn more about logical properties